Promonads and String Diagrams for Effectful Categories: Acknowledgements

 \section{Acknowledgements}

-The author thanks conversations with Sam Staton, Niels Voorneveld and Paweł Sobociński.
+The author wants to thank Tarmo Uustalu, Sam Staton, Niels Voorneveld and Paweł Sobociński for many helpful comments and discussion.
 The author gratefully thanks the anonymous reviewers at ACT'22 for many constructive suggestions that improved this manuscript.
 Mario Román was supported by the European Union through the ESF funded Estonian IT Academy research measure (2014-2020.4.05.19-0001); this work was also supported by the Estonian Research Council grant PRG1210.